 #Fix 5: Check Distance and Interference

-Walls and metal objects reduce signal substantially.
-Move within 10 feet of the router and check if the problem persists at close range before investing time in software fixes, since a distance problem needs a placement solution, not a software one.
+Walls and metal objects reduce signal strength.
+Move within 10 feet of the router and check whether the problem persists at close range, since a distance issue needs a placement solution rather than a software one.

-If your iPhone shows full bars but still can’t reach the internet, the router may have internet connectivity issues rather than local network problems.
-Try other devices on the same network to isolate which side of the problem you’re on.
+If your iPhone shows full bars but can’t reach the internet, the router likely has an upstream connectivity issue.
+Try other devices on the same network to figure out which side of the problem you are on.

 #Fix 6: Disable VPN Apps

-Toggle off any VPN in Settings > VPN.
-If Wi-Fi works immediately, the VPN needs reconfiguring.
+Turn off any VPN in Settings > VPN & Device Management.
+If Wi-Fi works the moment the VPN is off, that VPN configuration needs replacing.

 #Fix 7: Change DNS Manually

-Your router’s DNS server can fail or slow down.
-To use Google’s DNS instead, go to Settings > Wi-Fi, tap the i next to your network, tap Configure DNS, select Manual, and add 8.8.8.8 and 8.8.4.4 as DNS servers.
+Your router DNS server can fail or slow down.
+To use Google Public DNS instead, go to Settings > Wi-Fi, tap the i next to your network, tap Configure DNS, select Manual, and add 8.8.8.8 and 8.8.4.4.
 Tap Save.

 #Fix 8: Update iOS

 Check Settings > General > Software Update and install any pending update.
-Apple patches Wi-Fi bugs in point releases.
+Apple patches Wi-Fi bugs in iOS point releases, often without explicitly listing them in release notes.

 #Fix 9: Reset Network Settings

 Go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
-Your iPhone restarts and all saved Wi-Fi networks, passwords, and VPN configurations are wiped.
-You’ll need to reconnect to Wi-Fi manually afterward.
+Your iPhone restarts and every saved Wi-Fi password, VPN config, and cellular setting is wiped.
+You’ll need to rejoin networks manually afterward.

-Your apps and photos are not affected.
+Photos, apps, and contacts aren’t touched.
 Only network data is cleared.
-This is the strongest software fix available for persistent Wi-Fi bugs.
+This is the strongest software fix available short of a factory reset.

 #Fix 10: Contact Apple Support

-If your iPhone can’t detect any Wi-Fi networks at all after all software fixes, the antenna may be damaged.
+If your iPhone can’t detect any Wi-Fi networks after working through every software fix, the antenna may be damaged.
 Contact Apple Support or visit an Apple Store.
-Apple’s internal diagnostics can detect hardware faults that the iPhone’s Settings app won’t reveal.
+Apple’s internal diagnostics can detect hardware faults that Settings won’t surface.

 #What If My Wi-Fi Keeps Disconnecting?